 I like going to the same coffee shop over and over again even if going there requires more effort than just going to a new place.

-And you guessed it; I like going back to my ex because it’s familiar territory.
+And you guessed it; I like going back to my ex because it’s a familiar territory.
 Familiar-ly heartbreaking.
 Ha ha

 It gives me some peace in navigating my adult life that is so erratic that I often find myself lost and unsure of where to go since life is an asshole that, time and time again, has disregarded my detailed life plan when it feels like it.

-But with the starting of my phoneless days (dropped it in the toilet :/), I think now is a good chance for me to try to part ways with my stupid obsession so I can be at peace with myself in deciding my life path without the universe’s guidance.
+But with the starting of my phoneless days (dropped it in the toilet :/), I think now is a good chance for me to try to part ways with my stupid obsession so I can be at peace with myself in deciding my life path without the supposedly universe’s guidance.

 I need to feel OK if there’s an attractive guy suddenly come my way and I haven’t consult my horoscope, yet, and I need to be OK to feel a bit, or a lot, lost in life because that’s the joyful part of living; not having the last chapter of my life already written.